Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

    - architecture
 ---

 Recently, I have refactored a legacy code base.
 It's a mobile app written via python and using a framework named [Kivy](https://kivy.org/#home).
-It's quite a happy process since the old one is good start for a refactoring, one folder to hold all files, one file to hold all logic, useless-over-complex logic, everything clued together, `global` comes from nowhere, no naming conventions.
+It's quite a happy experience since the old one is good start for a refactoring, one folder to hold all files, one file to hold all logic, useless-over-complex logic, everything clued together, `global` comes from nowhere, no naming conventions.

 >We don't only deliver products, but also clean code base.
 That's what we do for a living.